 You’ve tried everything under the sun to help with your arthritis pain, but nothing seems to help.
-You’ve heard some folks swear by marijuana to help with their arthritis pain, which has left you wondering if it’s something you should consider using as well.
+You’ve heard some folks swear by marijuana for their arthritis pain, which has left you wondering if it’s something you should consider using for your arthritis pain.
 That’s Geena’s dilemma.
-She’s from Walnut Creek, CA and she writes…
+She’s been struggling with arthritis pain for years and wants to know if medical marijuana will help to relieve her arthritis pain.
+Watch the video to find out.

 I’m 53 years old and I’ve been struggling with arthritis for 5 years now.
 It’s been getting worse and worse over the years.
 I wake up in the mornings with unbearable pain in my hands and knees.
 I can’t enjoy the activities I once enjoyed, like knitting and gardening, because it just hurts too much!